Janowoj/media/README.md

 # inside the index.js file in the src folder

 // We are going to import the Provider component from React-Redux and the store from the store folder.

+// We are going to wrap the App component with the Provider component and pass the store as a prop.

+// ----------------------------------------------

+## Storing a data:

+// Denormalized Form:

+[
+    {
+        id: 1,
+        name: 'John Doe',
+        albums: [
+            { id: 1, title: 'My Summer Vacation'},
+            { id: 2, title: 'My Winter Vacation'}
+        ]
+    },
+    {
+        id: 2,
+        name: 'Jane Doe',
+        albums: [
+            { id: 3, title: 'My Summer Vacation'},
+            { id: 4, title: 'My Winter Vacation'}
+        ]
+    }
+]

+// Normalized Form:

+List of Albums:

+[
+    { id: 1, title: 'My Summer Vacation', userId: 50},
+    { id: 2, title: 'My Winter Vacation', userId: 50},
+    { id: 3, title: 'My Summer Vacation', userId: 63},
+    { id: 4, title: 'My Winter Vacation', userId: 63}
+]

+List of Users:

+[
+    { id: 50, name: 'John Doe'},
+    { id: 63, name: 'Jane Doe'}
+]

+function getAlbumsForUser(user, albums) {
+    return albums.filter(album => ablum.userId === user.id);
+}

+## If structure of data doesn't really match the UI, we should use Normalized Form!

+It is easier to update the data in the Normalized Form and more flexible to change the structure of the data.

+In React-Redux we are going to use Normalized Form (often).

+Our API server may not return the data in the Normalized Form, so we are going to have to transform it.